edricantoine/Hopeful_RPG/README.md

 - Then, use the command "java -jar Hopeful_RPG.jar" (without quotes).
 - Enjoy!

+Currently confirmed to be working on the latest version of Java (Java 18) as of Jun.
+2022.

 To be continued...

 BUGS: On Windows, sometimes pressing space during the battle sequence advances the turns too quickly.
 (No turns are actually skipped, though.)